-- 6.7.
-For assets relating to benefit accrual from 1 April 2018, the Trustee sets a strategic target for liability-hedging assets to hedge a majority of interest rate risks attaching to all accrued guaranteed liabilities (excluding future potential discretionary increases) plus expected accrual of guaranteed benefits for the following year (again excluding potential discretionary increases after that year).
+6.7 For assets relating to benefit accrual from 1 April 2018, the Trustee sets a strategic target for liability-hedging assets to hedge a majority of interest rate risks attaching to all accrued guaranteed liabilities (excluding future potential discretionary increases) plus expected accrual of guaranteed benefits for the following year (again excluding potential discretionary increases after that year).
 Inflation exposure may be incorporated within the portfolio where the Trustee concludes this is appropriate to reduce risks to the real value of potential future discretionary increases, provided this does not represent an unacceptable risk to currently guaranteed benefits.
-The allocation to the liability-hedging asset portfolio depends upon the required allocation to the return-seeking asset portfolio needed to meet the long-term return objective within the investment rule.
-Whilst staying within the risk control of the investment rule, the Trustee may hedge less than the strategic target for interest rate risk if there is insufficient eligible collateral available within the liability-hedging asset portfolio. - 6.8.
-For assets relating to benefit accrual from 1 April 2018, the Section's return-seeking asset strategy will be managed to a target defined by the Trustee from time-to-time within the ranges (expressed as a percentage of return-seeking assets) set out in the table below:
+The allocation to the liability-hedging asset portfolio depends upon the required collateral to achieve the target hedge.
+Subject to the long-term return expectation, and whilst staying within the risk control of the investment rule, the Trustee may hedge less than the strategic target for interest rate risk if there is insufficient eligible collateral available within the liability-hedging asset portfolio.

+6.8 For assets relating to benefit accrual from 1 April 2018, the Section's returnseeking asset strategy will be managed to a target defined by the Trustee from time-to-time within the ranges (expressed as a percentage of returnseeking assets) set out in the table below: